itsyaoyu/nyc-mayorial-election-data/README.md

 ------
 + /code : code used for the analysis
 + /data : data from the [New York City Campaign Finance Board](https://www.nyccfb.info/follow-the-money) as of May 27, 2021
++ /data : polling data as of June 9, 2021
 + /graphics : graphics made from the data